Listeriosis: Prevention

-The main means of prevention is through the promotion of safe handling, cooking and consumption of food.
-This includes washing raw vegetables and cooking raw food thoroughly, as well as reheating leftover or ready-to-eat foods like hot dogs until steaming hot.
+The main means of prevention is through the promotion of safe handling, cooking, and consumption of food.
+This includes washing raw fruits and vegetables and cooking raw food thoroughly, as well as reheating leftover or ready-to-eat foods like hot dogs until steaming hot.

-Another aspect of prevention is advising high-risk groups such as pregnant women and immunocompromised patients to avoid unpasteurized pâtés and foods such as soft cheeses like feta, Brie, Camembert cheese, and bleu.
+Another aspect of prevention is advising high-risk groups, such as pregnant women and immunocompromised patients, to avoid unpasteurized pâtés and foods such as soft cheeses like feta, Brie, Camembert cheese, and bleu.
 Cream cheeses, yogurt, and cottage cheese are considered safe.
 In the United Kingdom, advice along these lines from the Chief Medical Officer posted in maternity clinics led to a sharp decline in cases of listeriosis in pregnancy in the late 1980s.